 Plants typically take in nutrients through their roots.
 The roots absorb water and minerals from the soil and transport them to the rest of the plant.
 The roots can also absorb nutrients from the air and water.
 The process of roots taking in nutrients is called absorption.

 Once the roots have absorbed the nutrients, they transport them to the stems.
-The stems typically transport the nutrient’s to the leaves.
+The stems typically transport nutrients to the leaves.
 The leaves use sunlight to convert carbon dioxide into oxygen and sugar.
 The leaves can also absorb nutrients from the air and water.

 The process of plants taking in nutrients is important for plant growth and development.
 Plants need access to all of the essential macronutrients and micronutrients in order to grow and thrive.
-Without these nutrient’s plants would not be able to survive.
+Without this nutrient, plants would not be able to survive.